vmapps/feed2mail/README.md

 ```
 mv config-template.py config.py
 ```
-## Run output
+## Outputs
-Once executed, the program will send output :
+Once executed, the program will generate :
-- as HTML in email body
+- HTML code in email body
-- as HTML file attached to the email
+- HTML file attached to the email
-- as HTML to stderr if DEBUG node is enable
+- HTML code to stderr if DEBUG node is enable